nsobczak/SpacePigFighter/README.md

 Each pig has several caracteristics and some weapon.

+## How to play ?

+When you enter the terminal, your welcome to choose your pig pseudo and color, your spacecraft color.

 ## Rules

 ### Animal class

+Here are the animal classes :

 |Animal class | life | force | resistance | special attack |
 |---|---|---|---|---|